-Yuccas are elegant spiky-leaved plants which provide ornamental architecture to the landscape.
-Like any foliage plant, they can be damaged by fungus, bacterial and viral diseases and pest infestations.
+Yuccas are elegant, spiky-leaved plants that provide an ornamental architecture to the landscape.
+Like any foliage plant, they can be damaged by fungus, bacterial and viral diseases, and pest infestations.
 Black spots on yucca may be caused by any of these problems.
-Treatment solutions are repetitive spraying, manual leaf washing and good soil management.
+Treatment solutions are repetitive spraying, manual leaf washing, and good soil management.

 Reasons for Yucca Plant with Black Spots

 Spots on yucca leaves are primarily a visual distraction but in some cases can actually impose health problems as well.
 Yucca plant foliage is sensitive to overhead watering in warm, moist regions, which promotes fungal spore development.
 Additionally, insect feeding may cause a yucca plant with black spots.
 Bacteria are also present in overly moist environments.
 We will investigate each possibility to see if the cause can be narrowed down.